History

 Feb 15, 1933

 The Virgin appears for the sixth time while Mariette prays the Rosary with her mother and friends.
-Mariette asks for a sign but is only encouraged to "Believe in me."
+Mariette asks for a sign but is only encouraged to "Believe in me and I will believe in you.
+Pray very much.
+Goodbye."

 Feb 20, 1933

-The Virgin appears for the seventh time and encourages her to "Pray much."
+The Virgin appears for the seventh time and encourages her saying: "My dear child, pray, pray very much."

 March 2, 1933